tomohisa/dcb-events.github.io/docs/advanced/composing-projections.md

-A Projection is deriving a specific state by replaying a sequence of relevant events.
+A Projection is deriving a specific state by replaying a sequence of relevant Events.

-In other words, it's reading and transforming events into a model built for a specific need.
+In other words, it's reading and transforming Events into a model built for a specific need.

-These models are commonly used for the [read side](../glossary.md#read-model) of the system.
+The result is commonly used for persistent [Read Models](../glossary.md#read-model).

-In Event Sourcing, however, projections are also typically used to build the [decision models](../glossary.md#decision-model) needed to enforce consistency constraints.
+In Event Sourcing, however, projections are also used to build the [Decision Model](../glossary.md#decision-model) needed to enforce consistency constraints.

-This website typically refers to this latter kind of projection since DCB primarily focuses on ensuring the consistency of the event store during write operations.
+This website typically refers to this latter kind of projection since DCB primarily focuses on ensuring the consistency of the Event Store during write operations.

-This article explains, how projections can be written such that a DCB-capable Event Store can [query](../libraries/specification.md#query) the corresponding events and how they can be composed in order to keep them simple and reusable.
+This article explains, how projections can be written such that a DCB-capable Event Store can [query](../libraries/specification.md#query) the corresponding Events and how they can be composed in order to keep them simple and reusable.

 ## What is a Projection